ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

   $i18n: messages.yml
 ```

   The English strings are in `messages.yml` and other languages use the languages code, such as `messages_de.yml`.
-The list of language codes can be found in
+You can find the list of language codes in
   [Tags for Identifying Languages](https://tools.ietf.org/html/rfc5646){: new_window}.

    To reference the externalize string, use `$ref` to retrieve the string.
 For example,